Soniaamadasun/soniaamadasun.github.io/README.md

 ## Data Transformation

-Data was cleaned and transformed on Power BI by taking steps such as removing unwanted column and ensuring all columns are properly formatted
+Data was cleaned and transformed on Power BI by taking Steps such as removing unwanted columns and ensuring all columns are properly formatted to ensure data accuracy.

 The table was also broken down into facts and dimension tables during the transformation

 ![](CGtransformation.png)
 ---
 ## Modelling
-The power BI feature was adjusted from automatically detecting relationships to manually performing the operation in other to remove and replace unwanted relationship with only required ones
+- The power BI feature was adjusted from automatically detecting relationships to manually performing the operation in other to remove and replace unwanted relationship with only required ones
-The model is a star schema
+- The model is a star schema
-There are 4 dimensions table and 1 fact table.
+- There are 4 dimensions table and 1 fact table.
 The dimension tables are all joined to the fact table with a one-many relationship

 ![](CGModelling.png)
 ---

 ## Visualization

-The report comprises of a 1 page dashboard and visualizations used are card to display KPIs, bar charts, table, Map with bubbles to display the sales across different regions and line chart
+The report comprise of a 1 page dashboard and visualizations such as card to display KPIs, bar charts, table, Map with bubbles to display the sales across different regions and line chart were used.
-The data

 ![](CGdashboard.png)